-Generally, every flat and tubular webbing type, made of plain, uncoated polyester (PES) or polyamid (PAD, Nylon), with 24-26 mm width, and a thickness of 1-5 mm, is approved for unrestricted use with the lineGrip.
+Generally every flat and tubular webbing type made of plain, uncoated polyester (PES) or polyamid (PA/PAD, Nylon), with 24-26 mm width, and a thickness of 1-5 mm, is approved for unrestricted use with the lineGrip.

 For these kinds of webbing, you may rely upon the temp-load diagrams found here:

-Tensioning of threaded tubular, stacked flat webbing and webbing made of high tech fibers (Dyneema, Aramid, etc.) with the lineGrip is possible to a limited extent only, and is therefore excluded specifically.
-Any use of these (not yet) approved webbing types, voids the manufacturers liability, and is therefore on your own risk and responsibility!
+Tensioning of threaded tubular, stacked flat webbing, and webbing made of high tech fibers (Dyneema, Aramid, etc.) with the lineGrip is possible to a limited extent only, and is therefore excluded specifically.
+Any use of these (not yet) approved webbing types voids the manufacturers liability.
+Therefore we advise not to use these for now – if you do, it’s on your own risk and responsibility!

-It is explicitly prohibited to use any webbing wider than 26mm with the lineGrip!
-Doing so, may lead to sudden and unexpected failure of the lineGrip due to excessive pressure on the levers, by the webbing trying to unfold to its full width.
-This might disrupt/destroy the lineGrip and hereby damage other equipment as well as severely injure any person near the lineGrip!
+It is explicitly prohibited to use any webbing wider than 26mm with the 1″ lineGrip!
+Doing so may lead to sudden and unexpected failure of the lineGrip due to possible excessive outwards pressure on the levers, as a result of the webbing trying to unfold to its full width.
+This might disrupt/destroy the lineGrip and hereby damage other equipment, as well as severely injure any person near the lineGrip!

-Special caution is to be observed, when using these types of webbing:
+Special caution is to be observed when using the following types of webbing:

 Slipping may occur sooner than with uncoated webbing.
 Increased caution is advised in combination with these webbings!

-Place lineGrip at positions with as little as possible rubber application!
+Tip: place the lineGrip at positions with as little as possible rubber application on the webbing!

 Slippage of the lineGrip is unfortunately favored by the rubber applications.
 At what load slipping occurs is dependent upon different factors.
-Fact is, that it occurs a bit earlier than with plain, uncoated polyester webbings.
-Increased caution and attention is therefore advised in combination with this webbing!
+Fact is, that it occurs a bit earlier than with plain, uncoated polyester webbings, and may happen suddenly and unexpectedly.
+Increased caution and attention is therefore advised in combination with this type of webbing!

 Webbing made partially (hybrid) or fully of materials other than Polyester (PES) and Polyamid/Nylon (PA).